awsdocs/aws-config-developer-guide/doc_source/iamrole-permissions.md

 If you configured AWS Config to record S3 buckets for your account, AWS Config records and delivers notifications when an S3 bucket is created, updated, or deleted\.

 If you configured AWS Config to record S3 buckets, and are not receiving configuration change notifications:
-+ Verify that the IAM role assigned to AWS Config has the `AWSConfigRole` managed policy\.
++ Verify that the IAM role assigned to AWS Config has the `AWS_ConfigRole` managed policy\.
 + If you have S3 bucket policies attached to your buckets, verify that they allow AWS Config permission to record changes to your buckets\.

 If you have a custom policy for your S3 bucket, you can add the following policy to your existing bucket policy\.
 Your policy input must be alpha\-numeric\.
 This policy grants AWS Config permission to record the S3 bucket\.